Moudilu/Private-Cloud/01_install_os.md

 Update BIOS, set desired settings.
 For Dell, find the Service Tag in the BIOS, find latest BIOS on their support website.
 Deactivate the lid switch.
 If this option is not available, a workaround in the OS must be found (maybe the lid options in `/etc/UPower/UPower.conf`).

-Download [Ubuntu Server 22.04](https://ubuntu.com/download/server).
-At the time of writing, this is the latest version for which a CIS Benchmark and [Ubuntu Security Guide](https://ubuntu.com/security/certifications/docs/usg/cis) exists.
+Download [Ubuntu Server 24](https://ubuntu.com/download/server).
+This guide was written for Ubuntu 22.04, but since has been upgraded to Ubuntu 24.

 Flash the ISO image to a USB stick.
 On Linux this can be achieved e.g. with dd, on Windows you can use [Rufus](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview).